Amol: Afsharid and Zand eras

-Jonas Hanway came to Iran at this time and visited Amol and says about this city, Due to the abundance of iron ore mines, by Nader Shah order, Amol it became the most important foundry and steel plant, where cannonballs, rifles and horseshoes were produced, and Nader Shah it was even decided to build the Iranian Navy in Amol.
+Jonas Hanway came to Iran at this time and visited Amol and talked about this city, Due to the abundance of iron ore mines, by Nader Shah's order, it became the most important foundry and steel plant, where cannonballs, rifles, and horseshoes were produced.
+Nader Shah eventually decided to build the Iranian Navy in Amol.

 At first, the people and rulers of Larijan and Amol, in support of Zand dynasty, resisted Agha Mohammad Khan Qajar and defeated him.

-Qajar
+Qajar era

-In the Qajar era, road and railway from Tehran to Amol, Amol was pulled from Mahmoudabad.
+In the Qajar era, the road and railway from Tehran to Amol, Amol was pulled from Mahmoudabad.

-Ibn Hawqal says, the geographers of the 4th to 10th century describe Amol great prosperity and prosperity, in the latter respect, according to Ebn Ḥawqal, it surpassed Qazvin.
+Ibn Hawqal says the geographers of the 4th to 10th century describe Amol's great prosperity and prosperity; in the latter respect, according to Ebn Ḥawqal, it surpassed Qazvin.
 Its inner city was protected by a moat, and the houses were constructed of wood and reeds rather than mud bricks on account of the heavy summer rainfall.
 Rice, fruits, and vegetables grew profusely, and the town was a center for the fabrication of wooden articles, textiles, and carpets, the silks being especially famous.
-Amol port on the Caspian was the little town of named Ahlam or Ahlom.
+Amol port on the Caspian was the little town named Ahlam or Ahlom.

-James George Frazer entered Iran in 1238 as a merchant and scientist and said about this city in his travelogue, the city truly great and vast. people were decent and respectable inhabitants of the city.
+James George Frazer entered Iran in 1238 as a merchant and scientist and said about this city in his travelogue that the city was truly great and vast.
+People were decent and respectable inhabitants of the city.
 Several leaders of the Iranian constitutional revolutions of 1905 and 1911 hailed from Amol.
-Mulla Ali Kani, one Amoli people reformist who led the people, had a great role in achievement to the goals of Iran's constitutional revolution.
+Mulla Ali Kani, one Amoli people reformist who led the people, had a great role in the achievement of the goals of Iran's constitutional revolution.

 During this period, was built many homes in the city.
 Although today Amol has expanded greatly on both sides of the Haraz river, its functions are still the same as they were seventy or eighty years ago.
 The Amol cotton cleaning plant was built in 1906 by the Russians.
-Prior to that, two company Rosenblum and Osser in one of Amol borough that is, Barforoush was active.
+Prior to that, two companies, Rosenblum and Osser, in one of Amol boroughs that is, Barforoush, were active.

 In the 19th century, Amol iron and iron goods were traded all over Iran and as far abroad as Baghdad, Mosul and Damascus.
 Today, the main industries are food processing factories rice, minor woodworking shops, and a few brickworks.

-Pierre Amédée Jaubert say, the Dispatch ambassador Napoleon Royal court Fath Ali Shah Qajar visited Amol and mentioned in his book about the Haraz River and the centralization of Steel workshops on its shores.
+Pierre Amédée Jaubert says the Dispatch ambassador Napoleon Royal court Fath-Ali Shah Qajar visited Amol and mentioned in his book about the Haraz River and the centralization of Steel workshops on its shores.